How to create the perfect pour over at home

 This recipe is a standard guide.
 You can tweak the ratios to suit your strength/flavour preferences.

 4. Start the timer.
-Slowly pour the hot water on top of the coffee grounds in a circular motion to ensure even extraction.
+For about 10 seconds slowly pour the hot water on top of the coffee grounds in a circular motion to ensure even extraction.

 6. The total time of extraction should take about 3 minutes.